-Kid has a floating interest rate for MNOK 546.7 of outstanding long-term debt.
-Of this amount, MNOK 395 have been hedged through a interest rate swap agreement of at a fixed interest rate of 1.876 % maturing August 2029.
-In relation to the refinanced lending arrangement, Kid entered into a cross-currency interest swap agreement securing MNOK 115 of the term loan with a fixed interest rate of 1.460 % and the exposure to SEK maturing November 2024.
-At year-end MNOK 30 of the term loan have been repaid.
+Kid has a floating interest rate for MNOK 551.6 of outstanding long-term debt.
+Of this amount, MNOK 395 have been hedged through an interest rate swap agreement at a fixed interest rate of 1.876% maturing August 2029 and MSEK 55 has been hedged through a cross-currency interest swap agreement securing a fixed interest rate of 1.460 % and the exposure to SEK maturing November 2024.